zzmarty/node-red-contrib-lifx/README.md

 On every received message node sends commands to the light specified in "lightLabel" field.

-Initial configuration can be set through node's configuration options, including `debug` mode for underlying lifxjs library, which dumps network communication.
+Initial configuration can be set through node's configuration options.
 Node will send initial configuration to light bulbs each time the graph is deployed.

 ![lifx node configuration example](https://cloud.githubusercontent.com/assets/616767/4834356/034839c4-5fad-11e4-946a-e901ac80b536.png)